-UPS came to existence in 1907, whereas, both USPS and FedEx were founded later in the year 1971.
+UPS came into existence in 1907, whereas, both USPS and FedEx were founded later in the year 1971.
 But even after so many years, USPS covers more ground in the U.S than UPS and FedEx.
 And to your luck, they still offer the cheapest deals when shipping small items within the U.S. In fact, the prices are so cheap, they no longer have to invest in advertisements anymore.

 If you’re waiting for a following ‘but’, well, here it comes—USPS services are really slow, especially when attempting the final deliveries.
 There have been many cases where they have either misplaced your parcel or caused damage to a certain extent.
 This has given them a bad image and makes them highly unreliable.
 Even if they give you an estimate of 2-3 days, you can expect a delay of seven days.